secretgraph/secretgraph/README.md

 -   view: for view actions
 -   fetch: (special group) autodelete contents if all fetch contentActions are used

+## Config

+Config defines slots.
+Updates will be send to all Configs with a same slot.
+The first slot is the main slot

 # Internal

 ## Net?
 Cluster?
 Contents?
 References?